-In 2020 management of the Melbourne Business School, with the approval of the Board, initiated strategies to meet short and long term objectives.
+In 2021 management of the Melbourne Business School, with the approval of the Board, initiated strategies to meet short and long term objectives.
 These included:

-- Introduction of new academic programs and delivery methods; - Review of MBA programs; - Expansion of client reach; - Increase focus on corporate relations; - Collaborating with the University of Melbourne; - Developing a compelling brand proposition; and - Consider the development of new business school facilities.
+- Introduction of new academic programs and delivery methods; - Review of MBA programs; - Expansion of client reach; - Increased focus on corporate relations; - Collaborating with the University of Melbourne; - Developing a compelling brand proposition; - · Considering the development of new business school facilities; and - Developing changes to the School's operating model to enhance capability, accountability and culture.